GSE-CCL/scratch-tools/README.md

 # Scratch Tools
-A Python package with which to work with Scratch JSON files.
+A Python package with which to work with Scratch JSON files, from the Creative Computing Lab at the Harvard Graduate School of Education.

-This project has been relocated to [https://github.com/GSE-CCL/scratch-tools](https://github.com/GSE-CCL/scratch-tools).

 ## Setup